 What you are about to read is a list of the process goals that can help you with your fitness new year’s resolutions and then some.

-- How to set goals and achieve them
+- How do you set goals and achieve them?

 So, let’s get started!